DmitriyEshenko/accel-ppp-docs/ipoe.rst

     If set custom attribute then need add its for both (radius server and accel-ppp) dictionaries.

+**attr-dhcp-lease-time=<attribute>**
+    By default not defined.

+    Specified radius attribute which contains lease time in seconds to be sent to DHCP client.
+This attribute has priority and may redefine value which sets in ``lease-time`` sets globally.

+**attr-dhcp-renew-time=<attribute>**
+    By default not defined.

+    Specified radius attribute which contains lease renew time (option 58) in seconds to be sent to DHCP client.
+This attribute has priority and may redefine value which sets in ``renew-time`` sets globally.

 **gw-ip-address=x.x.x.x/mask**
     By default not defined.